 Pole Dancing Styles

-Let’s take a look at these three styles and some of their features.
+Let’s take a look at these three main styles and some of their features.

-Pole as a sport is regulated by the International Pole Sports Federation (IPSF) and their delegations in different countries.
-Each national federation organises regional and national championships and a world competition takes place every year.
+Pole as a sport is regulated by the International Pole Sports Federation (IPSF) and its delegations in different countries.
+Each national federation organizes regional and national championships, and a world competition takes place every year.

 This style is all about telling you a story.
 When you see a performance, you are able to feel what the dancer wants to transmit with the music and their moves on (and around) the pole.
 This, of course, requires a lot of creativity!
 Artistic performances are often supported by other material like live music or projections on a screen.

-Artistic pole is a very demanding discipline which combines elements from pole sport and pole exotic, a good deal of flexibility and many moves from other dance disciplines like ballet, contemporary dance or even hip hop and flamenco.
+The artistic pole is a very demanding discipline that combines elements from pole sport, and many moves from other dance disciplines like ballet, contemporary dance, or even hip hop and flamenco.

-Last but not least, exotic or Classique pole is perhaps what comes to the minds of most people hearing about pole dance for the first time.
-Legwork and heels are a central piece of an exotic choreography.
+Last but not least, dance in heels is perhaps what comes to the minds of most people hearing about pole dance for the first time.
+This type of pole dancing also has own subcategories, for example: classique, stripper style, exotic pole.
+The latter can be further divided to Exotic Flow and Exotic Hard.
+Legwork and heels are a central piece of exotic choreography.
 If you have never tried a pair of pole shoes on, I assure you they are fun but add some difficulty to the moves.
 This article can help you find out more about buying your first pair of heels.

-As to the clothing, as usual minimal is key to ensure the grip between the body and the pole.
-In exotic choreographies, clothing from sticky material is also appropriate since it can grip the pole (almost) as well as the skin.
-Additionally, knee pads are usually incorporated if the choreography involves a good amount of floorwork, which is usually the case since the floor is beautifully integrated as another element of the choreography in exotic pole dance.
+As to the clothing, for any styles that are focusing on the pole tricks, minimal is key to ensure the grip between the body and the pole.
+You will find dancers train and perform in pole wear that resemble bikinis.
+On contrary, with the exotic flow (where there is less emphasis on the pole tricks and more on the dancing and flow) you will often more coverage such as leggins or long sleeve tops.
+Additionally, knee pads are very useful if the choreography involves a good amount of floorwork, which is usually the case since the floor is beautifully integrated as another element of the choreography in exotic pole dance.

-You may be thinking that exotic dancing looks less difficult than the other categories, but it definitely isn’t the case!
-This style is no exception and involves a lot of endurance, flexibility and strength.
-Advanced moves like deadlifts, smooth transitions and body waves take a lot of body control and exotic lessons are a great full-body workout (and a confidence booster) for everybody who wants to try!
+You may be thinking that exotic pole dancing looks less difficult than the other categories, but it definitely isn’t the case!
+This style is no exception and involves a lot of endurance, flexibility, and strength.
+Advanced moves like deadlifts, smooth transitions, and body waves take a lot of body control and exotic lessons are a great full-body workout (and a confidence booster) for everybody who wants to try!

-There are of course many varieties in the exotic domain since all the styles are, in practice, intertwined.
-For example, Russian exotic style evolved from pole sport and merges elements of ballet, contemporary and exotic dancing.
-This discipline combines graceful flows on the floor, acrobatic elements and, naturally, splits.
+There are, of course, many varieties of the exotic domain since all the styles are, in practice, intertwined.
+For example, the Russian exotic style merges elements of ballet, contemporary, strip plastic and erotic dancing.
+This discipline combines graceful flows on the floor, acrobatic elements, and, naturally, splits.

 This is very personal, so our advice would be to try them and see which one resonates with you.
-Your background may also be a good starting point, if you have practised another dance discipline before you may be more inclined towards the artistic or exotic side of pole dancing while coming from gymnastics could make you lean towards pole sport.
+Your background may also be a good starting point, if you have practiced another dance discipline before, you may be more inclined towards the artistic or exotic side of pole dancing, while coming from gymnastics could make you lean towards pole sport.